Find out where Amazon products are coming from

 This plugin uses the seller information, brand name, and trademark information to attempt to determine where a product comes from.

-The images on the right show two laser levels.
+The images below show two laser levels.
 The left one is a US product by Klein Tools.
 The one on the right is a Chinese product which boasts similar capabilities at a fraction of the cost.

 The plugin initially is not configured for trademark searches.
 This is due to the fact that the product name must be sent to our servers to perform the search.